 Some employees are constantly there to provide help and support to their peers and juniors even without being asked.
 They might even show a willingness to take on extra work and responsibilities to ensure the timely achievement of business goals.
 Sending them well-worded appreciation messages as apart of employee recognition is of great importance as they contribute significantly to building a positive company culture:

-The above examples can help provide a general direction for managers and supervisors to write truly motivating employee appreciation messages; which will encourage the recipients to keep performing at a high level and drive business growth.
+The above examples can help provide a general direction for managers and supervisors to write truly motivating messages for recognizing employee performance; which will encourage the recipients to keep performing at a high level and drive business growth.